 In California, when you are injured, there are several things you need to keep in mind.

-This rule of comparative negligence applies in California, and it is important to understand.
+As a California personal injury law firm, we know this rule of comparative negligence applies in California, and it is important to understand.
 This rule states that you may have been the injured party, but if you are found to be partially negligent yourself, your settlement may be reduced or denied.

 Let’s look at an example.
 You are trespassing in someone’s back yard.
 Their dog bites you.
 You are injured, and their dog bit you, but you should not have been on their property.
 Your settlement, if you get one, will be considerably lower than if the dog had approached you on the street and bit you.